jmrothen/Shogi/README.md

 # Shogi

-## Attempt at making the game of Shogi in python
+Silly little attempt at making a playable game of shogi in python.

-Everything is progress here

 ## Files

 ### Piece.py

-Declares the piece class and most of the helper functions
+Declares the piece class and most of the helper functions used

 ### Main.py

-Has the pygame version of Shogi
+Has the pygame portion and all the game logic and visualization

 ### To Do Notes

-Current Goals:
-- Add sound
-  - ~~move piece~~
-  - ~~check~~
-  - checkmate + game over
-  - capture piece
-  - drop piece
-  - bgm

 Stretch Goals:
-- rotate board?
+- option to rotate board?
-- add a timer
+- add a timer?
-- add individual piece images
+- add individual piece images?
-  - Maybe have a few piece sets to choose from?
+  - have multiple options
-- add a main menu
+- main menu / start-up menu
-- store the moves into a log output file
+  - options would be...
+    - free play (user controls both players)
+    - computer
+      - black
-  - SFEN format?
+      - white
-- Really basic AI
+- really basic AI to fight
-  - Maybe just random moves
+  - easy = random moves
-  - Maybe just a few moves ahead
+  - medium = really simple algorithm which prioritizes checks and promotions
+  - hard = maybe train a model?